E-file and E-pay Mandate for Employers

 Other Electronic Filing and Payment Options

-The following options also fulfill the e-file and e-pay mandate:
+The following options also meet the e-file and e-pay mandate:

 - Federal/State Employment Taxes (FSET) - Bulk Transmissions